Auditor / Treasurer

 The county auditor is the local election official for statewide and county elections.
 The North Dakota Secretary of State is the election official for the State of North Dakota and oversees the county auditor in the conduct of elections.

 The auditor reviews and updates the insurance coverage, maintains an inventory of fixed assets, and issues beer and liquor licenses and raffle permits, as approved by the commissioners.
+Permit applications for building can be obtained in the office or here.

 The Auditor is in charge of copies of the Official County Newspapers from 1928 to the present filed in a vault.
 These papers are often viewed by the public for research.
+Scanning of newspapers has begun with several years available for public access.